Molly McCann

-Molly McCann (born 4 May 1990) is an English mixed martial artist.
-She is a former Cage Warriors Flyweight Champion and currently competes in the women's flyweight division of the Ultimate Fighting Championship (UFC).
+Molly Maria McCann Pearson (born 4 May 1990) is an English former mixed martial artist.
+She is a former Cage Warriors Flyweight Champion and formerly competed in the women's Flyweight division of the Ultimate Fighting Championship (UFC).

 Early life

 McCann was born in Liverpool on 4 May 1990.
-Her father was absent and mother had substance abuse problems, so she was partially raised by her aunt.
+Her father was absent and she was partially raised by her grandmother.
 She grew up in Liverpool's Norris Green area with two sisters.
+She went to secondary school at Avonbourne in Bournemouth.
 Initially, she trained in karate, kickboxing, and Thai boxing before starting boxing around the age of 12.
 She then played football for five years before starting MMA training in 2013.
 Despite a life-long affinity with Everton, McCann played for Liverpool, until an ankle ligament injury brought about her football retirement.
 Upon signing 16-year-old McCann in 2006, Liverpool manager Keith "Cliffy" Cliffe described her as a promising midfielder who liked to push forward.
 She graduated from Liverpool John Moores University with a degree in sports development and physical education.